okta/okta-developer-docs/packages/@okta/vuepress-site/code/javascript/index.md

 > **Note**: This set of resources is relevant to front-end JavaScript.
 For back-end JavaScript, see [Node.js](/code/nodejs/).

-## Integrate with Okta using the Okta-hosted Sign-In Widget
+## Integrate with Okta using redirect authentication and the Sign-In Widget

-These SDKs help you integrate with Okta by redirecting to the Okta Sign-In Widget using OpenID Connect (OIDC) client libraries.
+This SDK helps you integrate with Okta by redirecting to the Okta Sign-In Widget using OpenID Connect (OIDC) client libraries.

 [Okta's OpenID Connect JS library](https://github.com/okta/okta-oidc-js)